-to inspect absorption/emissions lines and other interesting spectral features.
-Of the other plots in this window, the most important one is the extracted S/N of the spectrum as a function of the spectral order as determined from the CCD noise model (and extraction procedure).
+window, the most important one is the extracted S/N of the spectrum as a function of the spectral order as determined from the CCD noise model (and extraction procedure).

-- 10. When the reduction of the current DataSet finishes, a pop-up window will appear showing the directory were the final products have been saved. - 11.
+- 10. When the reduction of the current DataSet finishes, a pop-up window called Provenance Explorer will appear showing the datasets which have been so far reduced together with the list of final products.
+This actor allows the user to inspect the final data products, as well as to search and inspect the input data used to create any of the products of the workflow.
+Figure 4.5 shows the Provenance Explorer window. - 11.
 The workflow will continue with the remaining DataSets following the same steps described above. - 12.
 After the workflow has finished, all the products from all the DataSets can be found in a directory under END\PRODUCTS\DIR with the named with the workflow start timestamp.
 Further subdirectories will be found with the name of each DataSet.